COLLS003/Nile/README.md

 4. **Contribute to Chrome Plugin Development**: Contribute to the development of the Chrome plugin, which will integrate the email classifier into users' email clients for seamless detection of rejection emails.
 5. **Submit Pull Requests**: Submit pull requests to the project repository with improvements, bug fixes, or new features.
 6. **Provide Feedback**: Share feedback and suggestions for improving the Nile project's functionality and usability.
+7.
+## How to Obtain the Dataset

+To build a robust dataset for training the rejection email classifier, consider the following methods:

+1. **Crowdsourcing**: You can crowdsource the collection of rejection and non-rejection emails by asking volunteers to contribute emails they have received.
+This approach can help gather a diverse range of emails from different sources and industries.

+2. **Public Datasets**: Look for publicly available datasets that contain email data.
+While these datasets may not be specifically labeled for rejection or non-rejection, you can manually label the emails or use automated techniques to classify them.

+3. **Scraper Tools**: Use web scraping tools to extract emails from online sources, such as job boards or company websites.
+Be mindful of privacy and data protection laws when collecting emails in this way.

+4. **Custom Email Collection**: Collect emails from your own network or contacts, ensuring you have permission to use the data for training purposes.
+This approach can provide a more controlled and targeted dataset.

+5. **Data Augmentation**: If you have a limited dataset, you can use data augmentation techniques to artificially increase the size of your dataset.
+This can involve adding noise to existing emails or generating synthetic emails based on existing samples.

 ## Project Timeline
 1. **Data Collection Phase (1 month)**: